 When the tour in Riyadh was complete I chose to repatriate in Boston where I continued excelling in the firm's international tax department.
 I stayed there for almost 2 years before deciding it was time to try some new challenges.
 To be closer to family I moved to Orlando, Florida, and from there I decided to pursue another dream, starting my own company.
 Only problem was...
 I had no idea what kind of company I wanted to own, or where to begin.

-My understandings have helped as much in other areas of my life from finding the woman of my dreams and being a father, to material possessions and personal accomplishments, and they continue to grow with their own momentum.
-I'm still a student, but also my own teacher, and in this journey I've begun to realize that as much as I enjoy thinking and living my thoughts, I enjoy sharing them too... and learning from others... which I expect, is at least part of the reason, that our paths have crossed here and now, you and I.
+My understandings have helped in every area of my life, and they continue to grow with their own momentum.
+I'm still a student, but also my own teacher, and in this journey I've begun to realize that as much as I enjoy thinking and living my thoughts, I enjoy sharing and learning from others, which I expect is at least part of the reason our paths have crossed here and now, you and I.

 © 2016 TUT (The Universe Talks).
 All rights reserved.